OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/04-cornucopia.md

 #### What is pytm?

-To Do: go into more detail about Cornucopia so that a developer can gain an overview of what it is.
+To Do: go into more detail about Cornucopia so that a developer can gain an overview of what it is, and its use during threat modeling.

 #### Why use it?